ksalzke/completed-task-report-omnifocus-plugin/README.md

 ### Trailing spaces in project or folder names

 If project or folder names end with trailing spaces, the Markdown formatting will not be applied correctly.

+### Issue running report on macOS

+On OmniFocus 3.4.5 (v128.30 r337536) on macOS, when a date is adjusted in the 'Other Date' or 'Custom Period' forms but the field focus is not subsequently changed, the form value does not seem to change.
+I believe this may be a bug in OmniFocus and have a note to report it, but in the meantime the workaround is to change the field focus before clicking 'Continue'.

 # Installation & Set-Up